Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - "Let me give you some more information.

-- Each circle represents Life, Circumstances and People.
-Write the words, Life, Circumstance and People around each circle.
-(Give them enough time to write, because writing around a circle can be difficult.)
+- Each circle represents Life, Circumstances, and People.
+Write the words Life, Circumstances, and People around each circle.
+(Give them enough time to write because writing around a circle can be difficult.)

-- “This Left Circle shows that we often think that everything happens to me.
+- “This Left Circle shows that we often think everything happens to us.
 Or worse, life is all about ME.”

 - “You just react and respond to what happens to you.

 - “Please write React / Respond above that left circle somewhere.
-Living in this Left Circle means you believe your role in life is to determine what to do when things happen to you.
-You don’t see choices clearly, especially when others are treating you badly.
+Living in this Left Circle means you believe your role in life is determining what to do when things happen to you.
+You don’t see choices clearly, especially when others mistreat you.

-Since they have some basic information about reacting and responding, it is important to tie their emotions into what is going on.
+Since they now have some basic information about reacting and responding, it is essential to tie their emotions into what is happening.

 Engage their emotions